VD2017/PLC-Compiler-Interpreter/APIdoc.md

 ---
 ## How To Run
-- # From Main Linter Program:
+- ### From Main Linter Program:
-- 1. In the directory of the project open up terminal:
+- 1. In the directory of the project, open up terminal:
 - 2. Run **python3.10 Linter.py <python_file_here>**

 ---